For The Dying, A Chance To Rewrite Life

 A Patient's Narrative

-Chochenoff named this process dignity therapy, and for the last 10 years he has used it with the dying.
-And one of the things that has struck him about the processes is this: The stories we tell about ourselves at the end of our lives are often very different than the stories that we tell about ourselves at other points.
+Chochinov named this process dignity therapy, and for the past 10 years he has used it with the dying.
+And one of the things that has struck him about the process is this: The stories we tell about ourselves at the end of our lives are often very different than the stories that we tell about ourselves at other points.

-"I remember him saying, 'I don't want to talk about Christmas — I don't remember many very happy Christmases, and that's not why I'm doing this,'" says Chochenoff.
+"I remember him saying, 'I don't want to talk about Christmas — I don't remember many very happy Christmases, and that's not why I'm doing this,' " says Chochinov.

-"He was way past being forgiven," Chochenoff says.
+"He was way past being forgiven," says Chochinov.
 "He simply wanted his grandchildren to know who their grandfather was so they could choose a better way."

 Rewriting A Life

 But do these stories have to be true in order to be therapeutic?
-To find out more, I got in touch with Kate Frego, whose mother, Aida Esenberg, passed away on July 1 of this year.
+To find out more, I got in touch with Kate Frego, whose mother, Aida Essenburg, passed away on July 1.
 Before she died, she sat down with a dignity therapist to record the history of her life.
 It became a 50-page document.

-"Mom had spoken about this document we would see after her death several times, in slightly mysterious terms," Frego says.
+"Mom had spoken about this document we would see after her death several times, in slightly mysterious terms," says Frego.
 "And she always kind of laughed about that, as it if were a bit of a joke she was playing on us."

 But one of the first things Frego realized was that there would be no earth-shattering headlines or dark revelations.
 Instead, she found the opposite: Often in the story, Frego says her mother "just dramatically underplays something that I know was actually much larger and much more meaningful or painful or upsetting to her."